formkiq/formkiq-client-sdk-python/docs/CustomIndexApi.md

-Perform a delete on the Folder Index
+Perform a delete on the Folder Index.
+When deleting a file from the \"folder\" index, you can set the indexKey to a URLEncoded path variable.

 ### Example